DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 If both options are specified, nodes are first filtered by the `textFilter`, then a node at the `index` position is selected from the remaining nodes.

+If all nodes are filtered out, the selector returns `null`.

 > The [textFilter](selector-options.md#optionstextfilter) and [index](selector-options.md#optionsindex) options
 > are also applied when the selector is called from another selector or a [client function](../obtaining-data-from-the-client.md).